Search

 Where & when does the church meet?

-Our Church Family meets every Sunday at 10.30am for our Sunday Service.
+We believe that when we meet each other, in homes or in any other location we are the Church gathered.
+Our regular and largest gathering of the Church Family meets every Sunday at 10.30am for our Sunday Service.
 Aim to arrive 15 minutes early to ensure you get a parking spot and seat in time for the service to start.
 Its also good to meet and greet others before the service starts.
 We want to get to know you and introduce ourselves to you.

 We meet at: